nmalthouse/mcbot/readme.md

 # A Minecraft Bot written in zig
-Linux only because of epoll() usage, can easily be changed
+Linux only because epoll() is used.

 [Lua API documentation](lua_doc.md)